 In the Nineties Jacob Groth made his entry as a composer of TV series.
 His big break happened with “Taxa”, a long running success on Scandinavian TV-channels, and was followed up with “Unit One” (original title “Rejseholdet”).
 This series won an EMMY.
 The same honor befell “Young Andersen”, about the young Hans Christian Andersen.
 And “The Eagle” repeated the trick in 2005, when Jacob Groth along with the rest of the team received an EMMY.
 And in 2010 Groth enhanced the EMMY-winning series “The Protectors”(original title “Livvagterne”) with his music.
 The TV series version of Millennium was honored with an EMMY for best Foreign TV Series in 2011.
+Jacob has also received ASCAP awards for his work on “Unforgettable” as well as a BAFTA award for the Millennium Trilogy: The Girl With The Dragon Tattoo and a Camille Award for season 2 of Modus.
 At this website you’ll find a list of the TV-series with a Jacob Groth score.

 Working with Jacob has been one of the great joys of “Unforgettable“.
 From the pilot, for which he created a score of emotional complexity and depth seldom found in American network television, through two seasons into a third, Jacob has proven himself a uniquely inventive and flexible composer.
 No mood, characterization or style is outside his range.
 He possesses that essential quality of a dramatist: compassion for the human condition.
 Like a detective, he searches out the hidden heart of a story: then lifts it, translates it, into sound.
 He’s also a great guy, sophisticated artistically and personally, but big-hearted, generous and warm.
 And you can hear it all in his music.